jfreal/tmc/README.md

 ## Technical Notes

- - The initial version of the project was deployed via a docker container to windows Azure.
-Currently it is hosted on Netlify for free.
+ - The initial version of the project was deployed via a docker container to Microsoft Azure.
+The application is hosted on Netlify for free.

  - Mars parallax background was inspired and improved on from https://codepen.io/saransh/pen/EGqjo.